mads-hartmann/new/README.md

 ## Future improvements

+TODO: A simple workaround for now would be to COPY shell.nix in the Dockerfile and run `nix-shell --run "exit 0"` there.
+Then we can get rid of `gp sync-done nix-setup`

 Currently the nix store is located in `/nix/store` which is unfortunately as it means we can't populate the store during prebuilds as those only save files in `/workspace` ([ref](https://www.gitpod.io/docs/prebuilds#workspace-directory-only))

 Using `NIX_STORE_DIR=/workspace/nix` seems to break the Nix installer.